devExcale/acsai-obsidian/Workbench.md

 ## Eigendecompositions

-PCA, Hessian, Covariance Matrix, Singular Value Decomposition
+- [ ] PCA: point cloud should be centred by subtracting mu

-Gaussian generation, covariance matrix
+- [ ] PCA: point cloud should be divided by sigma to round the cloud

-Standardize data
+- [ ] Another PCA interpretation: find an orthogonal projection that minimises the reconstruction error

-Maximizing the variance of the projection of the data
+- [ ] What if the sample cardinality is smaller than the data dimensionality

-U is composed of the eigenvalues
+- [ ] There is a way to retrieve the Principal Components from SVD

 ---

 # Computer Vision and NLP

-- [ ] CV images are stored in standard numpy arrays
+- [ ] CV images are stored in standard NumPy arrays

 ---